Former Wake Forest basketball coach Carl Tacy dies at 87 - WHIZ News

 WINSTON-SALEM, N.C.
-(AP) — Former Wake Forest and Marshall basketball coach Carl Tacy has died at 87.
+(AP) — Former Wake Forest and Marshall basketball coach Carl Tacy has died.
+He was 87.

 Tacy’s son, Carl Jr., told The Associated Press his father died early Thursday.
 He had been transferred from a hospital to hospice care in Yadkinville, North Carolina last week following a December diagnosis of leukemia.